ssezen/caseGoArt/README.md

 Step 2: Running the project with the command "node server" Step 3: Going to "http://localhost:5005" after running the project using postman

+--------- For the test.js to work

+Step 1: Running the project with the command "node server" Step 2: Running the test with the command "npm run test" using second terminal